fieldtrip/website/development/consistency.md

 Status: done.

-## Step 3: automize the creation of the html documentation for the fieldtrip site
+## Step 3: automize the creation of the html documentation for the FieldTrip site

 The documentation should consist of an overview of the main commands with the complete help similar as in Matlab ([reference](/reference)) and an index with all cfg options ([index](/reference/configuration_index)).
 Status: done.